softdevteam/krun/README.md

   * `--no-user-change`: Without this flag, For each process execution, Krun will use a fresh user account called 'krun'.
-This involves deleting any exising user account (with `userdel -r`) and creating a new user account (with `useradd -m`).
+This involves deleting any existing user account (with `userdel -r`) and creating a new user account (with `useradd -m`).
 This switch disables the use of a fresh user account, meaning that `userdel` and `useradd` are not invoked, nor does Krun switch user; the user Krun was invoked with is used for benchmarking.